yoniflutter/geezconverter/README.md

-# Geez to arabic number converter(unfinished) and not fully accurate
+# Geez to arabic number converter(unfinished) and works well till 1000